Arcus Biosciences (NYSE:RCUS) Shares Gap Up to $34.89

-Shares of Arcus Biosciences, Inc. (NYSE:RCUS – Get Rating) gapped up prior to trading on Tuesday .
+Arcus Biosciences, Inc. (NYSE:RCUS – Get Rating)’s stock price gapped up prior to trading on Tuesday .
 The stock had previously closed at $34.89, but opened at $39.49.
 Arcus Biosciences shares last traded at $39.25, with a volume of 63,242 shares.

-In other Arcus Biosciences news, COO Jennifer Jarrett sold 9,617 shares of the company’s stock in a transaction on Wednesday, March 16th.
+In other news, COO Jennifer Jarrett sold 9,617 shares of Arcus Biosciences stock in a transaction dated Wednesday, March 16th.
 The shares were sold at an average price of $31.62, for a total value of $304,089.54.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-12.30% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+12.30% of the stock is owned by company insiders.

 Several hedge funds and other institutional investors have recently made changes to their positions in RCUS.
-Royal Bank of Canada boosted its holdings in shares of Arcus Biosciences by 217.2% during the 2nd quarter.
-Royal Bank of Canada now owns 3,102 shares of the company’s stock valued at $85,000 after acquiring an additional 2,124 shares during the last quarter.
-Bank of America Corp DE lifted its stake in shares of Arcus Biosciences by 14.9% in the 2nd quarter.
-Bank of America Corp DE now owns 36,787 shares of the company’s stock worth $1,010,000 after purchasing an additional 4,770 shares during the period.
-Morgan Stanley lifted its stake in shares of Arcus Biosciences by 54.3% in the 2nd quarter.
-Morgan Stanley now owns 269,458 shares of the company’s stock worth $7,399,000 after purchasing an additional 94,862 shares during the period.
-DekaBank Deutsche Girozentrale bought a new position in shares of Arcus Biosciences in the 3rd quarter worth approximately $1,311,000.
-Finally, Amalgamated Bank bought a new position in shares of Arcus Biosciences in the 3rd quarter worth approximately $207,000.
-63.67% of the stock is currently owned by hedge funds and other institutional investors.
+Royal Bank of Canada lifted its stake in shares of Arcus Biosciences by 217.2% in the second quarter.
+Royal Bank of Canada now owns 3,102 shares of the company’s stock worth $85,000 after buying an additional 2,124 shares in the last quarter.
+Bank of America Corp DE lifted its stake in shares of Arcus Biosciences by 14.9% in the second quarter.
+Bank of America Corp DE now owns 36,787 shares of the company’s stock worth $1,010,000 after buying an additional 4,770 shares in the last quarter.
+Morgan Stanley lifted its stake in shares of Arcus Biosciences by 54.3% in the second quarter.
+Morgan Stanley now owns 269,458 shares of the company’s stock worth $7,399,000 after buying an additional 94,862 shares in the last quarter.
+DekaBank Deutsche Girozentrale purchased a new position in shares of Arcus Biosciences in the third quarter worth about $1,311,000.
+Finally, Amalgamated Bank purchased a new position in shares of Arcus Biosciences in the third quarter worth about $207,000.
+Institutional investors and hedge funds own 63.67% of the company’s stock.

 Arcus Biosciences Company Profile (NYSE:RCUS)